paragmhatre/rio/README.md

 2) Get notification if somthing is worng

-3) Get current status abput system
+3) Get current status about system